 Missed payments and bad credit

 Lenders can be restricted when applying for a mortgage after late payments.
-Having further bad credit issues in addition will restrict lenders further.
+Having other credit issues will restrict lenders further.
 The key thing here is, it all depends on what other bad credit issues you have.
 It may be a CCJ, debt management plan, bankruptcy, defaults, IVAs or even repossession.
 Some bad credit will be considered more severe by lenders, so it’s really important to be honest in your application as the last thing you want is to be declined.

 Missed payments are considered the least serious of bad credit issues.
 Depending on what other credit issues you have, you may require a specialist lender.
 Don’t let this put you off, as specialist lenders who specialise in bad credit mortgages, approve mortgages on a daily basis and are designed for adverse credit borrowers.